Week 37 December 9, 2022

 We open with one of the most famous stories in the entire Bible, David and Goliath.
 Since the challenge from the giant to the army of Israel was total surrender in a one-on-one with himself, it blows my mind that Saul would place the fate of the entire nation upon this young kid (17.9).
 They must have been far beyond all hope at that point.

 Saul continues to deteriorate spiritually and mentally.
 He had allowed David to do the act of bravery that he himself would not do.
 Now, in chapter 18 he begins to envy David’s growing popularity in earnest (18.8).

 The king tries to entice David to his death by asking him to kill a hundred Philistines in exchange for his daughter as a wife.
 David kills two hundred, just to make sure.
-And his daughter really loved David (18.28).
+And Saul’s daughter had fallen in love with David (18.28).
 And Saul was being tormented by an evil spirit (18.10).
 Things had become pretty grim for this wishy-washy man.

-By chapter 19, Saul has lost all perspective on ruling a kingdom, and spent the rest of his days pursuing David, his most loyal and brave warrior.
-To add to the king’s misery, his son Jonathan becomes David’s best friend.
+By chapter 19, Saul has lost all perspective on ruling a kingdom, and spends the rest of his days pursuing David, his most loyal and brave warrior.
+To add to the king’s misery, his son Jonathan became David’s best friend.

-Jonathan is pretty clueless about his father’s intentions for David, but in chapter 20 he becomes fully aware of the danger.
+Jonathan is pretty clueless about his father’s intentions for David, but in chapter twenty he becomes fully aware of the danger.